07740 877 544 firstname.lastname@example.org

 - Who is your message for?

-An effective sign can promote your service or product and engage daily with your market.
-Therefore, it is wise to establish a budget and create a sign which will not only last but succeed in achieving your objectives.
+An effective sign will promote your service or product and engage with your market every day.
+Therefore, it’s wise to establish a budget and create a sign which will not only last, but also succeed in achieving your objectives.

 I’ll explain how to gain the most from your investment and present insights to save you money.

 Location and size

 This may seem obvious however, determining the size and positioning of a sign is the important first step for successful exposure.

 Walk or drive past the sign’s site and decide where the most appropriate position would be.

 - How far away are passers-by when reading the information?